BRITFEELRADIO/Britfeel-Teletext-Edition/README.md

 python teletext.py
 ```

-Or build a standalone exe with PyInstaller:
+Or build a standalone exe with PyInstaller: or download the one provided.

 ```bash
 pip install pyinstaller